Warnings about the risks associated with Scuba Diving

 Scubakreta will provide you with a PADI Medical Statement and guidelines for the physical examination of a recreational diver to give to a physician.

-Take the time to take knowledge of the medical questionnaire that will be sent to you.
+Take the time to take knowledge of the medical questionnaire that will be given to you.

 Do you currently have an ear infection?